Polyarteritis Nodosa (PAN)

 (See also Overview of Vasculitis.)

-Etiology of PAN
+Etiology of Polyarteritis Nodosa

 The cause of polyarteritis nodosa is unknown, but immune mechanisms appear to be involved.
 The variety of clinical and pathologic features suggests multiple pathogenic mechanisms.
-Drugs may be a cause.
+Medications may be a cause.
 Usually, no predisposing antigen is identified.
 Patients with certain lymphomas and leukemias, rheumatoid arthritis, or Sjögren syndrome may develop a systemic vasculitis similar to PAN (sometimes called secondary PAN).

-Pathophysiology of PAN
+Pathophysiology of Polyarteritis Nodosa

 PAN is characterized by segmental, transmural necrotizing inflammation of muscular arteries, most commonly at points of bifurcation.
 Unlike other vasculitic disorders, PAN does not involve postcapillary venules or veins.
 Lesions in all stages of development and healing are usually present.
 Early lesions contain polymorphonuclear leukocytes and occasionally eosinophils; later lesions contain lymphocytes and plasma cells.